|Cerebrum||Largest part of human brain. It controls motor functions.|

 Medulla: Medulla forms the brain stem, along with the pons.
 It lies at the base of the brain and continues into the spinal cord.
 Medulla controls various involuntary functions, like hear beat, respiration, etc.

 Reflex action is a special case of involuntary movement.
 When a voluntary organ is in the vicinity of a sudden danger, it is immediately pulled away from the danger to save itself.
-For example; when your hand touches a very hot electric iron, you move away your hand in a jerk.
+For example, when your hand touches a very hot electric iron, you move away your hand in a jerk.
 All of this happens in flash and your hand is saved from the imminent injury.
 This is an example of reflex action.
 There are many other examples of reflex action, like dilation of pupil on excitement, jaw dropping in surprise, etc.

 Reflex Arc: The path through which nerves signals (involved in a reflex action) travel is called the reflex arc.
 The following flow chart shows the flow of signal in a reflex arc.

 Receptor ⇨ Sensory Neuron ⇨ Relay neuron ⇨ Motor neuron ⇨ Effector (muscle)

 The receptor is the organ which comes in the danger zone.
 The sensory neurons pick signals from the receptor and send them to the relay neuron.
 The relay neuron is present in the spinal cord.
 The spinal cord sends signals to the effector via the motor neuron.
 The effector comes in action and moves the receptor away from the danger.